cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 The authoring interface is accessed using a web browser through the path `mediahub/_design/app/html/editor/index.html`.
 It is normally password-protected.

 The main view shows a list of the `Content Types` supported by that mediahub.
-You can return to this list at any point by clicking `Mediahub` in the title bar.
+You can return to this list at any point by clicking `Wototo` in the title bar.

 The "top-level" content types that can be directly published are currently: